Click an Office, or press the enter key on an Office, to reveal its description.

-Deputy Commissioner: Vacant
+Deputy Commissioner: Brendan McLaughlin

 The Office of Policy and Strategy (OPS) cuts across traditional areas of responsibility within HPD’s organizational structure to support and strengthen the work of the agency’s various divisions holistically, in close collaboration with the Commissioner’s Office.
 OPS’s high-performing divisions use their wide-angle view of the agency to conduct activities with both broad-reaching and tightly-focused impact, working with almost every other Office across the agency.